“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 Consumers, climate change and technology are driving the new opportunities.
 Specifically, the pandemic pushed international consumer preferences towards Environmental, Social and Corporate Governance (ESG) dimensions faster than projected.
 Simultaneously, Blockchain-style technologies are making operations management simpler, cheaper and more accessible to craft makers.
 Innovation means makers have paths towards international standards of fabrication and business processes demanded by export customers.
 Domestic retailers will like more predictable order fulfilment, too.

-All signs point towards changed global consumers who will support a vision of craft similar to royal patronage the artforms enjoyed in the past.
+All signs point towards changed global consumers who will support a vision of craft similar to royal patronage artforms used in the past.
 These consumers want and are willing to pay for sustainability, the absence of oppression and handmade (vs. AI-driven-robot-made) goods.
 They give bonus points for story and supply chain transparency.

 Currently, Artificial Intelligence-driven manufacture is making handmades even rarer and more valuable.
 In the EU and USA, 65% of customers identify ESG dimensions as one of the top two purchase considerations.2